 This periodic “advice column” addresses common questions about the Hickory Ridge village covenants and other property maintenance concerns.
 To keep it interesting, your questions are answered by a local feline who is surprisingly well-versed in covenant issues.
-This cat may or may not be an overweight orange tabby named Boo Boo that lives with the Village Manager.
-Send your burning questions to firstname.lastname@example.org.
+Although still in the village, Boo Boo retired from his position as Covenant Cat.
+Fortunately, another friendly feline named Pearl has taken his cozy spot.
+Send your burning covenant questions to email@example.com.

 Dear Covenant Cat: